jasonhand/twitch/ep04/README.md

-# Analyzing Sentiment Analysis of Earth Day
+# Analyzing Tweets with Azure Machine Learning and Cosmos DB

 ![EarthDay](img/header.jpg)

-In this episode we'll attempt to collect public twitter information, perform sentiment analysis, and import data in to Cosmos DB.
+In this episode we'll attempt to collect public twitter information, export the data to JSON, and import data in to Cosmos DB for querying.

 1. Create Azure Machine Learning Workspace
 2. Import notebook